Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Pakistan: Sony

-The full list of the official UEFA Champions League broadcast partners in 2018 can be found here.
+You can also check out the full list of the official UEFA Champions League broadcast partners in 2021.

-Moreover, broadcast partners will offer viewers a free trial period in which Champions League can be streamed online without costs (for instance, BT Sport in UK has a three-month free trial).
+Moreover, broadcast partners will offer viewers a free trial period in which the Champions League can be streamed online without cost.

 How to watch Champions League with VPN?

-The idea is simple: your country does not have an UEFA approved broadcast partner, so we trick the network into thinking that the user currently viewing the content is from another country.
+The idea is simple: your country does not have a UEFA-approved broadcast partner, so we trick the network into thinking that the user currently viewing the content is from another country.

-In all of these situations, those who have an online account which permits them to watch Champions League back home will be able to enjoy the same benefits abroad.
+In all of these situations, those who have an online account that permits them to watch the Champions League back home will be able to enjoy the same benefits abroad.

-The process is simple and in most cases, the user only has to buy the VPN service, install it and change the country.
+The process is simple and, in most cases, the user only has to buy the VPN service, install it and change the country.
 All the magic happens in the background.
+You could try PIA VPN for that purpose or check out other speedy VPN services.

-Besides access to Champions League, with SonyLIV users get access to the following programs as well:
+Besides access to Champions League, SonyLIV users get access to the following programs as well:

 - UEFA Europa League